rishix23/rishi-patel/Learning/DevOps Roadmap/AWS/aws_cert.md

 **Associated only with subnets and filter traffic across the subnet boundry**

-- Sstateless so both request and response parts need 1 inbound/outbound rule
+- Stateless so both request and response parts need 1 inbound/outbound rule
-- Can explciity allow and **_deny_**
+- **Can explciity allow and deny**
 - Rules match destination IP/range, port, and protocol and either allow/deny based on a match
 - _Rules are processed in order, and lowest rule number first_
 - Rule pairs request port and ehpermeral port resposnse on each NACL which occurs in a VPC, and to/from a VPC